Why Serbia?

 7Carpenter / Joiner / Set BuilderM / F18+€700 – €1,100Joinery & exhibition work; project-based duties

-All nationalities are eligible, except applicants from Somalia, Iraq, Iran, Cuba, Libya, and Syria (age group 18–45) who are not eligible for Serbia work permits.
+All nationalities are welcome to apply, except nationals from Somalia, Iraq, Iran, Cuba, Libya, and Syria (age group 18–45), who are currently not eligible for Serbia work permits under existing regulations.

 Quality of Life